Estate sale: Conduct

 Estate sales are usually conducted by a professional, for a percentage of the revenues.
 The liquidator may also charge the estate for the costs to give the sale, including advertising, marketing, research, labor, security, refreshments and other fees incurred in giving a successful sale.

-Depending on the jurisdiction, estate sales run by professional firms may be required to obtain a permit for the sale (as may also be required to conduct a garage sale) and to collect sales tax on the items sold (or otherwise determine the tax-exempt status of a buyer), and may also be limited as to advertising (for example, on the number and placement of signs along streets).
+Depending on the jurisdiction, estate sales run by professional firms may be required to obtain a permit for the sale (as may also be required to conduct a garage sale) and to collect any applicable sales tax on the items sold, and may also be limited as to advertising (for example, on the number and placement of signs along streets).

 The presence of a professional liquidator may be necessary because the scope of the process is likely to be overwhelming to the survivors.
 The liquidator has knowledge and experience with pricing items, and general value knowledge of all types of household goods and personal property value, and the specialist's experience in disposing of unsold goods in an unsentimental manner after the sale.
 These professionals often take a percentage of the net proceeds, anywhere from 25% to 50%.